Why shoot in black and white?

 Tip# 8.
 Get started with long exposures landscapes

-Long-exposure black and white photography are becoming popular largely because long exposures even reduce your scene more.
-This can have the effect of making clouds appear as brushstrokes or the surface of the water of a river or ocean look as made of milky white glass.
+Long-exposure black and white photography is becoming popular mainly because long exposures reduce your scene.
+This can have the effect of making clouds appear as brushstrokes or the surface of the water of a river or ocean look as if made of milky white glass.

 Another advantage of long-exposure photography is that you can do it on cloudy days.
 And the result will probably be even better than in colour.
-It’s surely a way to take advantage of the light that is not ideal for the colour landscape.
+It’s surely a way to take advantage of the light unsuitable for the colour landscape.

 Have also a look at the blog about the weather: weather and landscape photography